Skip to main content

 It is possible for a company to be resident in more than one country.
 This can lead to a number of undesirable outcomes such as potential double taxation and restrictions on maintaining an imputation credit account.
 We recommend companies carefully review their governance arrangements so that dual residence does not arise inadvertently.

 On the other hand, dual resident companies can be used in tax avoidance arrangements.
-In order to address these concerns, Article 4(1) of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting requires non-individual taxpayers that are dual residents to apply to either competent authority for a determination of their residency for tax treaty purposes.
+To address these concerns, Article 4(1) of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting requires non-individual taxpayers that are dual residents to apply to either competent authority for a determination of their residency for tax treaty purposes.

 If there is no agreement, treaty benefits will be denied or only granted to the extent to which competent authorities can agree.